Thank you for visiting my 2017 Promise Walk for Preeclampsia fundraising page.

 MY BIRTH STORY :

 3. 25lbs and born at 33 weeks thats is how small my little Rowan was in 2011 at 32 weeks.
 I had become ill very quickly and had signs of high blood pressure, edema and migraines.
 My midwife was not educated well on the signs of Preeclampsia.
 I was in denial and could barely understand what was happening to me and then later in the hospital.
 A couple of days later after sitting in the hospital, barely able to breathe and the edema and swelling became more severe I was diagnosed with HELPP syndrome.
-Emergency C section and watched later for almost 2 days in recovery when my nose was bleeding and my blood pressure way up it was finally almost under control.
+Emergency C section and r almost 2 days in recovery when my nose was bleeding and my blood pressure way up it was finally almost under control.
 I woke up to Rowan's photograph next to my pillow, she was in the NICU I had not realized the severity of what happened.
 I also didn't have a clear support team until I got to the hospital.

 Could this had be prevented yes and no?
 Yes if there was proper training of my Midwife of the time, no I was later diagnosed with antiphilolsipid syndrome during my second pregnancy.
 A clear cause of why I have issues when I am pregnant.
 My blood becomes clotted, the placenta doesn't feed the baby and viola a perfect mix for a low birth weight baby and a trip to the hospital.
 The second time around I had a team of doctors, a Maternal Fetal Medicine Doctor, A Gynocologist that worked well with MFM doctor. ( and lots of injections of lovenox a blood thinner) a give birth to a beautiful baby boy @ 39 weeks. ( with still some underlying issues of blood pressure)